hudeifayusuf/Active-Directory-Lab-on-Azure/README.md

    - Type Y and press Enter to begin the promotion.
    - After the promotion is done, the system will reboot, log back in to continue.

-> 💡 *It's highly recommended to use a valid, registered domain name with a subdomain prefix (e.g., lab.yourdomain.com) for internal domain setups to avoid conflicts and ensure proper management.*
+> Note: *It's highly recommended to use a valid, registered domain name with a subdomain prefix (e.g., lab.yourdomain.com) for internal domain setups to avoid conflicts and ensure proper management.*

 ---